 Drugs have different effects on people.
 Some signs can be confused with common illnesses, while others are very obvious.
 Coworkers who frequently have accidents, exhibit erratic behavior, and have dilated pupils or slurred speech may be exhibiting signs of intoxication.
 Other common signs include:

 If you notice these symptoms, it is time to tell a supervisor.

 What to Do if You Suspect Someone Is Using Illegal Substances

 If you feel that someone in your workplace is using illegal substances, you need to tell a supervisor as soon as possible.
 This can either be a manager, a member of the security team or a human resources officer.
 You can do this privately or outside of work if it makes you more comfortable.

 Never feel that you are risking a coworker's job.
-This is the biggest reason that employees withhold their suspicious, and this is a deadly mistake.
+This is the biggest reason that employees withhold their suspicions, and this is a deadly mistake.
 By not telling someone, you are contributing to the likelihood that an accident will occur.
-Reporting your suspicions could also force the addict to seek treatment.
+Reporting your suspicions can also prompt an addict to seek treatment.

-If you feel that you have a substance-abuse problem, do not suffer in silence.
-Please call (800) 943-0566 to speak with someone who can help.
+If you feel that you have a substance abuse problem, do not suffer in silence.
+Please call 1-888-744-0069 to speak with someone who can help.